cakephp/docs/en/views/helpers/form.rst

     ];

 In the above example, the autocomplete widget would depend on the ``text`` and ``label`` widgets.
+If your widget needs access to the View, you should use the ``_view`` 'widget'.
 When the autocomplete widget is created, it will be passed the widget objects that are related to the ``text`` and ``label`` names.
 To add widgets using the ``addWidget()`` method would look like::